avaly/gcp-secret-manager-buildkite-plugin/README.md

 ### `env` (object)

 An object defining the export variables names and the secret names which will populate the values.
+The secret names can be fully qualified names in the form of `projects/{project-id-or-number}/secrets/{secret-name}/versions/{version}`.
+`/versions/{version}` is optional.
+If not part of the fully quailified name the `/versions/latest` will be used.

 ## Developing